CHAPTER 5.12:

 INFILTRATION.
 The process of percolating stormwater into the subsoil.

 INFILTRATION FACILITY.
-Any structure or device designed to infiltrate retained water to the subsurface.
+Any structure or device designed to infiltrate retained water into the subsurface.
 These facilities may be above grade or below grade.

 POST-CONSTRUCTION RUNOFF CONTROL PLAN.
 A plan designed to permanently control the quantity of stormwater runoff, minimize erosion and sediment runoff, and reduce the migration of various pollutants from developed areas (e.g., parking lots, driveways, rooftops, etc.) upon completion of construction/reconstruction activities.